 IGF-1 is currently on the World Anti-Doping Agency’s prohibited list due to how it gives athletes an unfair advantage in terms of building strength and muscle mass.
 (7) However, it’s still legal to use supplements that may provide IGF-1 or similar effects.
 Most of the studies that show positive results from using deer antler supplements have used high doses.
 And some have tested the product on animals (mice or rats) rather than humans.

-2. May Help Support the Immune System & Recovery
+2. May Help Support the Immune System and Recovery

 Studies have found that deer antlers themselves contain a highly concentrated amount of essential trace minerals, fatty acids, amino acids and growth factors that can all support the immune system.
 This includes the gastrointestinal tract, where the majority of the immune system is found.
 Antlers contain minerals such as: calcium, phosphorus, magnesium, iron, potassium and sodium in addition to numerous minor components.

 Elk velvet antlers have been shown to contain chondroitin sulfate.
 This has a growth-promoting effect on cells throughout the body, which helps with recovery.
 This includes cells in the gut.
 It is believed that cartilage proteoglycans regulate water retention and differentiation and proliferation of chondrocytes inside cartilage tissue.
 Four types of collagen (I, II, III, and X) have also been identified in deer antlers.
 The collagen may provide benefits including rebuilding damaged parts of the GI tract, skin and joints.
 This might be beneficial for preventing or helping to treat leaky gut syndrome, which contributes to widespread symptoms.